 Our success speaks for itself.
-Within CMB Engineering, our many years in canmaking and industry pedigree mean that there is a vast amount of knowledge for young, enthusiastic newcomers to tap into.
+Within CMB Engineering our many years in canmaking and industry pedigree means that there is a vast amount of knowledge for young, enthusiastic newcomers to tap into.
 It has long been a priority of ours to ensure that the skills and expertise of our more experienced team members are passed on to the new generation of canmakers.

 At CMB Engineering, we firmly believe in the power of shared knowledge as a driver of innovation and efficiency.
 We have created several channels for sharing our canmaking knowledge, experience and expertise internally, with our customers and the industry as a whole.

 Young people join us as either mechanical or electrical engineering apprentices and undertake a four-year technical training programme.
 They can then progress their careers throughout all areas of the company’s operations including sales, production, design, procurement and quality.
 Our success at nurturing talent speaks for itself; several members of our senior leadership team started their careers as CMB apprentices.

 There is no doubt that the canmaking industry has been shaped by a rich industrial heritage and draws on a number of traditional engineering skills honed and perfected over many years.
 This is something of which we as canmakers and equipment suppliers should be proud.
 But what’s next and what does the future hold?
 At CMB Engineering, we are always looking to “the next generation of canmaking equipment”– which for us, combines two distinct ideas: a new generation of technology, essential to help our customers continue to succeed; and ongoing investment in a new generation of canmaking professionals.